movingfinger/philosopher_final/README.md

 ## Mandatory part

 ## Bonus part
+There is no bonus part for this project.

 ## Dependencies
 * A C language compiler most common would be GCC or Clang.